Police in Ottawa steadily disperse ‘Freedom Convoy’ stragglers after arresting more than 100 protesters, supporters

 Barber was released on bail late Friday on the condition he leave Ottawa and not contact or finance the convoy, according to the Canadian Broadcasting Corporation.
 Lich is set to appear in court Saturday on charges of counseling to promote mischief.

-Lich, Barber, as well as a third organizer who left Ottawa Friday, Benjamin Dichter, are named in a $306 million Canadian dollar proposed class-action lawsuit filed by Ottawa resident Zexi Li, 21, over damages caused by the demonstrations.
+Lich, Barber, and a third organizer, Benjamin Dichter, who left Ottawa Friday, are named in a class-action lawsuit filed by Ottawa resident Zexi Li, 21, over damages caused by the demonstrations.

 While protesters held block parties the past three weekends as police stood by, many Ottawa residents complained of being harassed and intimidated by some demonstrators and being unable to sleep or work amid incessant honking and blocked streets.